Hector-G-V/Coursera-Machine-Learning-Programming-Assignments/README.md

 Two parameters may be used to improve the prediction accuracy.
 These parameters may the changed fromt he command line.
 The flags are: number of nodes in the hidden layer: <i>-n</i>; number of training epochs: <i>-epochs</i>.

+## Example 5
+<i>Example 5.py</i> uses an sklearn linear regression function to fit test data with polynomial-mapped features, and plots the error as a function of the specified parameter.
+The parameter options are: test size, polynomial degree, and regularization parameter.

+### Input

+The file name may be input from the command line using the flag <i>-file</i>.
+The data contains testing, training and cross-validation sets.

+The default <i>ex5data1.mat</i> is found in the Example 5 <i>Data</i> folder.

+### '__main__' Output
+Three plots: error as a function of test set size; error as a function of polynomial degree, and error as a function of the regularization parameter.

+### Input Formatting

+The regularization parameter <i>alpha</i> may be changed from the command line to improve the prediction accuracy.
+The flag is <i>-alpha</i>, and the default value is <i>alpha=568</i>.

+The polynomial degree <i>degree</i> may be changed from the command line to improve the prediction accuracy.
+The flag is <i>-degree</i>, and the default value is <i>degree=3</i>.